 Highly active antiretroviral therapies are associated with the increased prevalence of drug reactions and immune reconstitution inflammatory syndrome-related cutaneous events.

 The HIV/acquired immunodeficiency syndrome (AIDS) endemic has wreaked havoc in Africa.
-Currently, there are 30.4 million infected people worldwide, with sub-Saharan Africa experiencing the greatest toll, with 69% of the global total and every 1 in 20 adults infected.3 Of the 1.7 million people who died of AIDS-related causes in 2011, 70% were from Africa.3 Sub-Saharan Africa is one of the regions that has shown the sharpest decline in the number of new infections (25% since 2001) and has ...
+Currently, there are 30.4 million infected people worldwide, with sub-Saharan Africa experiencing the greatest toll, with 69% of the global total and every 1 in 20 adults infected.3 Of the 1.7 million people who died of AIDS-related causes in 2011, 70% were from Africa.3 Sub-Saharan Africa is one of the regions that has shown the sharpest decline in the number of new infections (25% since 2001) ...